Anonymous123CODE/RL_BackdoorDetection/README.md

 cd saved_models/
 ```

-We also include the vedios for BackdooRL in vedios directory
+We also include the videos for BackdooRL in videos directory

 The output is shown as below: